 Track your income and expenses

-Your tracking system does not have to complex.
+Your tracking system does not have to be complex.
 I use the table function in Notion to track my money flow, but it can also just be a notebook or a note on your phone.

 Create a table or chart that includes columns for the date, amount, and other helpful information like purpose.
 Here’s what a sample tracker looks like: